jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Feb 2021: use 2BDA index as first pass filter for restricting LUT size.

 June 2021: Final version run for paper submission.
 This repo updated to synch with version on VM.
-Future use of this code would probably benefot from a bit of refactoring and tidying.
+Future use of this code would probably benefit from a bit of refactoring and tidying.

 ## Contributions